 Make sure your clothes dryer’s venting system is working properly.

-Some utilities offer free home energy analyses and energy efficiency kits that can help consumers reduce bills even more.
+Most Indiana electric utilities offer free home energy analyses and energy efficiency kits that can help consumers reduce bills even more.
 In addition, some utilities offer financial assistance for low-income consumers.
 To learn more, contact your utility.